 Irish researchers in the broad area of SSH have achieved considerable success in the Horizon 2020 Marie Skłodowska-Curie Actions: :

 - 27% of projects funded were in SSH, an increase of 9% compared to FP7.
 This makes SSH one of the most successful research disciplines in the MSCA.

 - Of the over 80 MSCA Individual Fellowships secured by researchers in Ireland, 27% have been awarded to SSH researchers.

 - Of the 44 MSC Innovative Training Networks running in Ireland, 11 (25%) are Social Sciences and Humanities projectsis almost three times as many projects as were awarded in the areas of Chemistry and Physics put together.

 Sample funded projects:

-- Around the Caspian: a Doctoral Training for Future Experts in Development and Cooperation with Focus on the Caspian Region.
+- Explaining Global India: a multi-sectoral PhD training programme analysing the emergence of India as a global actor.
+Around the Caspian: a Doctoral Training for Future Experts in Development and Cooperation with Focus on the Caspian Region.

 - Irish Merchants and Bordeaux: The Irish Role in the Invention of Grands Crus Wines

 - Engaging Urban Youth: Community, Citizenship, and Democracy

 - Collaborative Network For Training And Expertise In Psychotraumatology